 Example:

-A rectangle has a length of 5 units and width of 3 units.
+A rectangle has a length of 5 units and a width of 3 units.

 Perimeter=2×(5+3)=16 units